Deploy your first workflow-based application¶

 Now we can move on and add another action below: “Reassemble video from frames”.
 Same as earlier, we’ll use the ‘link’ input type to feed this step of our workflow.
 Let’s select the tagged images as an input:

-Wrapping up our workflow (optional step)
+Wrapping up our workflow (optional step)¶

 We’re almost there!
-We’ll add one last action to our backend workflow: “Upload file to AWS”.
+We’ll add one last action to our AI-based workflow: “Upload file to AWS”.
 For this one we’ll use the ‘link’ input again to ingest our result video, and you can use one of your AWS S3 buckets credentials to fill in the other inputs:

 At this point we have a fully configured workflow ready to run!

-Deploying and running our backend workflow
+Deploying and running our AI-based workflow¶

 The workflow is displaying no errors and shows a “deploy” button at the top right part of the panel: you can now click the “deploy” button!
 It will lead you to the “run” management page: